MicrosoftDocs/azure-docs/articles/cognitive-services/QnAMaker/How-To/create-knowledge-base.md

 ms.service: cognitive-services
 ms.component: QnAMaker
 ms.topic: article
-ms.date: 04/21/2018
+ms.date: 05/07/2018
 ms.author: saneppal
 ---
 # Create a knowledge base
 QnA Maker makes it very simple to onboard your existing data sources to create a knowledge base.
 You can create a new QnA Maker knowledge base from FAQ pages, products manuals, structured documents or add them editorially.

 1. To get started, sign into to the [QnA Maker portal](https://qnamaker.ai) with your azure credentials and click on **Create new service**

     ![Create KB ](../media/qnamaker-how-to-create-kb/create-new-service.png)

-2. If you have not already created a QnA Maker service, click on the **Create a QnA service**.
+2. If you have not already created a QnA Maker service, select **Create a QnA service**.
 Otherwise, choose a QnA Maker service from the drop-downs in Step 2.
 Select the QnA Maker service that will host the Knowledge Base

     ![Setup QnA service](../media/qnamaker-how-to-create-kb/setup-qna-resource.png)